4d/docs/website/translated_docs/es/ORDA/glossary.md

 *   In a dataclass object, each property is a dataclass attribute that maps to a corresponding field in the corresponding table (same name and type).
 *   In an entity object, entity attributes are properties that contain values for the corresponding datastore attributes.
 > *Attributes* and *properties* are similar concepts.
-"Attribute" is used to designate dataclass properties that store data, while "property" is more generic and defines a piece of data stored within an object.
+"Atributo" se utiliza para designar las propiedades de la dataclass que almacena datos, mientras que "propiedad" es más genérico y define un dato almacenado dentro de un objeto.

 ## AttributePath